isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-returning-to-singapore/faq-returning-rgl-travellers.md

 #### 1. What health measures will apply to me upon my return to Singapore after my RGL travel?

-Singapore Citizens, Permanent Residents and Long-Term Pass holders returning to Singapore from their trip to Brunei Darussalam or Mainland China (excluding Guangdong) under the RGL are not required to serve a Stay-Home Notice.
+Singapore Citizens, Permanent Residents and Long-Term Pass holders returning to Singapore from their trip to Brunei Darussalam or Mainland China (excluding Guangdong province) under the RGL are not required to serve a Stay-Home Notice.
 However, they will be required to take a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) upon arrival and remain in self-isolation until a negative PCR test is conveyed.

-Upon arrival in Singapore, all Singapore-based travellers returning from their travel to Mainland China(Guangdong) will be:
+Upon arrival in Singapore, all Singapore-based travellers returning from their travel to Mainland China (Guangdong province) will be:
 - Required to take a COVID-19 PCR test; and
 - Served a 7-day SHN at place of residence or self-sourced accommodation with a COVID-19 PCR test at the end of the 7-Day SHN period.